-- Catch children behaving appropriately.
-Respond to and reinforce positive behavior; acknowledge or praise to let the child know you approve of what s/he is doing.
+- Catch the child being good.
+Respond to and reinforce positive behavior; acknowledge or raise to let the child know you approve of what he/she is doing.

-- Provide positive reinforcement through natural rewards for good behavior; do not use food as a reward.
+- Provide positive reinforcement through natural rewards for good behavior.

-- Overlook small annoyances and deliberately ignore provocations; do not engage in power struggles.
+- Overlook small annoyances and deliberately ignore provocations.

-- Give hugs and caring to every child daily.
+- Give hugs and caring to every child every day.

 - Appreciate the child’s point of view.